 Gowers landscape has been shaped by farming since the Stone Age.
-The Vile, at Rhossili, is an example of a Medieval open field strip system.
-With many archaeological features at Rhossili and along the south Gower coast, including Neolithic burial chambers, bronze age cairns and Iron Age forts, it is an ideal place to discover these remnants of our ancestors.
+The Vile, at Rhosili, is an example of a Medieval open field strip system.
+With many archaeological features at Rhosili and along the south Gower coast, including Neolithic burial chambers, bronze age cairns and Iron Age forts, it is an ideal place to discover these remnants of our ancestors.

 Gift Aid Admission includes a 10 per cent or more voluntary donation.
 Gift Aid Admissions let us reclaim tax on the whole amount paid - an extra 25 per cent - potentially a very significant boost to our places' funds.